jserv/facebooc/README.md

 I bet a friend that a semi-competent dev. could write a basic Facebook clone in C in a couple of days.
-To make things a bit more interesting I decided not to use anything other than the standard GNU C lib.
+To make things a bit more interesting I decided not to use anything other than the standard GNU C lib and SQLite3.
 This is the result.

 # Building and running